m24murray/development-workflows-for-agentic-ai/implementation-prompt.md

 Each iteration should list a set of detailed prompts of what should be done to help facilitate the implementation.
 Each iteration must fit in with what has come before it and there should be no orphaned code.

-Each iteration should also contain placeholders for the following information that will be updated later:
+Each iteration should contain a section for the following information that will be updated later:
 * Current status (Not started, In progress, Complete)
 * Lines of code added
 * Number of unit tests added